w3c/webrtc-extensions/explainer.md

 #### Considered alternatives

+We believe that given the choice of signaling protocol, the API suggested here is obvious.
+This section will sketch some of the other proposals for signaling protocols that have been considered and rejected over the development of this proposal.

 ##### [Alternative 1] Intermediate servers bake round-trip-time from capturer in its RTCP.

 If an intermediate server includes the one-way delay from the original capturer in the NTP timestamps in its RTCP packets, the end receiver does not have to care if there was a server in-between or not.
 The proposed way of updating the `estimated clock offset` with respect to the capturer's clock, as the second data in the absolute capture time RTP header extension, is based on the same principle.